Creating a new product

 To add a new product onto your account for your customers to purchase selectfrom the menu.

-On this page you will see there are many aspects to creating a product (some of which you will only see if you have installed the relevant app), but the only essential aspects to having your product become live on your website are choosing the name, the price and the category.
+On this page you will see there are many aspects to creating a product (some of which you will only see if you have installed the relevant app), but the only essential aspects to having your product become live on your website are choosing the name and the price.
+Placing the product in a category is also strongly advisable as the product will be difficult to find on your website if you don't.

 • Product details